-- When weather permits, all healthy students will go outside for unstructured free play. - Students will not go outside if the wind chill temperature is unsafe. - Students should wear clothing and footwear appropriate for current weather conditions (snow boots are highly recommended during the winter season).
+- When weather permits, all healthy students will go outside for recess. - Students will not go outside if the wind chill or temperatures are below zero degrees Fahrenheit. - Students should wear clothing and footwear appropriate for current weather conditions (Snow boots and snow pants are required during the winter season.).